Couhp/myKmean/README.md

-# myKmean
+# Kmean
-This is KMean algorithm implements by hadoop
+The implementation of KMeans for Hadoop.
+Build and run jar File in hadoop command line